Skip to Content Skip to Search

 end

-Returns the full contents of the record as a nicely formatted string.
+Returns all attributes of the record as a nicely formatted string, ignoring .attributes_for_inspect.

 Source code GitHub